`

 8. Use of games to escape or relieve a negative mood

-9. Negative consequences (jeopardized or lost a significant relationship, job or educational/career opportunity) because of participation in gaming.
-1, 9
+9. Negative consequences (jeopardized or lost a significant relationship, job, or educational/career opportunity) because of participation in gaming1, 9

 Risk Factors for Gaming Addictions

 Children and adolescents are at greater risk of developing an Internet Gaming Disorder.
-Of this population, it is most prevalent in male adolescents between 12 to 20 years of age.1 Internet Gaming Disorder has been associated with high levels of aggression, hostility, neuroticism, loneliness, avoidant interpersonal tendencies, social inhibition, sensation seeking, and lower self-esteem5.
-Research shows that adolescents who display symptoms of depression, aggression, shyness, problematic cell phone use, and anxiety show a significant increase in their symptoms after excessive use of video games over time2.
-Moreover, it appears that high risk gamers have significantly low levels of self-control8.
-Below are the risk factors to developing a gaming addiction:
+Of this population, it is most prevalent in male adolescents between 12 to 20 years of age.1 Internet Gaming Disorder has been associated with high levels of aggression, hostility, neuroticism, loneliness, avoidant interpersonal tendencies, social inhibition, sensation seeking, and lower self-esteem.5

 • Psychiatric comorbidity (depression, anxiety, ADHD, ASD, etc.)